 - Traditional Kingpin Trucks (TKPs)

-Trucks on a longboard are typically reverse kingpins, which is the one on the left side of the image above.
-They’re inverted compared to traditional kingpins, which you’ll find on skateboards and most cruisers.
+Trucks on a longboard are typically reverse kingpins (One on the left in the above image).
+They’re inverted compared to traditional kingpins.
+RKPs are more stable at higher speeds.

-Whereas TKPs are lower to the ground, lighter, and better for grinding since the kingpin is behind the hanger.
 TKPs are often found on skateboards and cruisers, but some cruisers have RKP trucks.
+They’re lower to the ground, lighter, and better for grinding since the kingpin is behind the hanger.
+They’re more agile because they have a higher baseplate angle.

-Wheels on longboards and cruisers are usually softer and wider (78a-85a range) compared to skateboard wheels (95a-101a).
-The softer the wheel, the better for cruising on the street because they absorb pebbles and cracks easier.
+Wheels on longboards and cruisers are usually softer and wider (78a-85a range) compared to skateboard wheels (95a-101a+).
+The softer the wheel, the better for cruising on the street because they absorb vibrations better.